shihuang047/crossRanger/README.md

 # crossRanger
-*This package provide functionalities to perform random forests (RF) meta-analysis of microbiome data*

-***
+**crossRanger: A Flexible Random Forest Toolkit for Microbiome Meta-Analysis**

 ## Introduction

-crossRanger: A Flexible Random Forest Toolkit for Microbiome Meta-Analysis

 crossRanger is an R package that extends the ranger engine (a fast implementation of random forests [ranger](https://github.com/imbs-hl/ranger) ) to enable classification or regression on a single target variable across multiple microbiome datasets.
 It supports: